tklab-tud/umundo/README.md

 <dd>- <a href="http://umundo.tk.informatik.tu-darmstadt.de/docs">Doxygen Documentation</a></dd>

 ## License
-uMundo is distributed under the Simplified BSD license.
+uMundo itself is distributed under the Simplified BSD license.

+Please have a look at the licenses of the [libraries we depend upon](https://github.com/tklab-tud/umundo/blob/master/docs/BUILDING.md#build-dependencies) as well.

 ## Download
 The fastest way to get started is to grab the [uMundo SDK](http://umundo.tk.informatik.tu-darmstadt.de/installer)